NicoleChJ/DataSciencePortafolio/LLMs/OpenAITools_FlightAssistant/Readme.md

-# Chatbot with Gradio
+# Flight Assistant with Gradio
-This project builds an interactive chatbot powered by OpenAI's GPT-4o-mini, a lighter version of ChatGPT.
-Initially, the chatbot serves as a general assistant responding to user queries.
-In the second phase, it transforms into a virtual sales assistant for a clothing store, helping customers and encouraging purchases.
+This project implements an interactive chatbot powered by OpenAI's GPT-4o-mini, a lightweight version of ChatGPT.
+Initially, the chatbot functions as a general assistant, responding to user queries.
+In the second phase, it is enhanced with tools, enabling it to fetch real-time flight prices—capabilities it previously lacked.

 This project demonstrates:
 - OpenAI Model Integration,leveraging OpenAI’s cloud-based AI model for real-time responses.
+- Use of tools, so extends functionality by allowing the LLM to call external functions, such as retrieving flight prices.
 - Load environment variables
 - Send the history message in OpenAI format: Gradio already setup for us:
 [